-The past two years have brought interesting changes to the job market.
+The past two years have brought interesting changes to the job market and employment prospects.
 First, we had employees quitting their jobs in alarming numbers.
 To be exact, 18% of employees quit their job last year.
 Then the Great Resignation was renamed the Great Reshuffle to better explain why employees quit their jobs.

 We quickly learned that a pandemic can have unexpected impacts on how people work.
 One of those impacts was changing how we viewed work.
-The COVID pandemic set many workers on a quest to redefine their goals, dreams, and, most especially, their purpose.
+The COVID pandemic set many workers on a quest to redefine their goals, dreams, and, most especially, their purpose through employment.

 The result of this quest was a Great Reshuffling where people resigned or changed their jobs to fit their goals, dreams, and purpose.
 Now, two years later, we thought the job market landscape would experience some sought of normalcy.
 But it’s still far from being a normal, ‘life as we know it’ job market again.